burningion/bicyclist-defense-jetson/README.md

 From there, you can edit the `source/mss/14_mmw-xWR14xx.cfg` file to just run the resources you need, and extract running features from the `source/app/` directory.

-## Discovering Video Devices for Inference, Running in Containers
+## Discovering Video Devices for Inference, in Containers

 Because computer vision research tends to move quickly, it can be tricky to install the correct dependencies to run multiple projects in the same repository.